-Field Description joinKey This is a special field that creates a parent/child relation between one Component (the parent) and the associated Component States (the children).
-For a Component it must be always set to "parent". key The unique identifier of the Component document.
-A key is composed of two parts separated by a pipe character .
+Field Description joinKey This is a special field that creates a parent/child relationship between one Component (the parent) and the associated Component States (the children).
+For a Component it must always be set to "parent." key The unique identifier of the Component document.
+A key is composed of two parts that are separated by a pipe character .
 The first part is the ID of the Source of the Component; the second part is a string the uniquely identifies that Component among all the Components of the Source.

 Field Description sourceld The unique identifier of the Source related to the Component.
-A sourceld is the string representation of a globally unique identifier (GUID). sourceNam e The name of the Source related to the Component. sourceType The type of the Source related to the Component, for example "SCOM" or "ServiceNow".
-For a Savision iQ API Source the type must always be "VirtualConnector". source An object that contains the raw properties of the Component specific to the Source. name The name of the Component object. typeEnum An integer that represents the type of the Component.
-For a list of possible Component types and their values, please see below. host The name of the Component that hosts the Component. path The path that identifies Source related to the Component. url The URL that locates the Component in the Monitoring/ITSM system.
-You can use this URL to navigate to the page of the Monitoring/ITSM system that contains specific information about this Component. iPAddress The IP address(es) associated with the Component. fqdn The fully qualified domain name associated with the Component.
-The geolocation of the Component. geoLocatio n For information about how to specify a geoLocation field, see https://www.elastic.co/guide/en/elasticsearch/reference/6.8/g eo-point.html
+The sourceld is the string representation of a globally unique identifier (GUID). sourceNam e The name of the Source related to the Component. sourceType The type of the Source related to the Component, for example "SCOM" or "ServiceNow."
+For a Martello iQ API Source the type must always be "VirtualConnector." source An object that contains the raw properties of the Component specific to the Source. name The name of the Component object. typeEnum An integer that represents the type of the Component.
+The possible Component types are: 1: Object 2: Group 3: Service 4: Computer 5: Database 6: Website 7: Virtual Machine host The name of the Component that hosts the Component. path The path that identifies Source related to the Component. url The URL that locates the Component in the monitoring/ITSM system.
+You can use this URL to navigate to the page of the monitoring/ITSM system that contains specific information about this Component. iPAddress The IP address(es) associated with the Component. fqdn The fully qualified domain name associated with the Component.
+The geolocation of the Component. geoLocatio n For information about how to specify a geoLocation field, see